Proving programs terminate using well orderings, Ramsey Theory, and Matrices: A Proof Using Ramsey's Theorem

-\begin{enumerate} \item If control=1 ever occurs in the segment then $w$ will decrease.
+\begin{enumerate} \item If control=1 ever occurs in the segment then $w_i>w_j$.
 No other case makes $w$ increase, so we are done.
-In all later cases we can assume that control is never 1 in the segment. \item If control=2 ever occurs in the segment then $x$ decreases.
-Since control=1 never occurs and control=3 does not make $x$ increase, $x$ decreases.
-In all later cases we can assume that control is never 1 or 2 in the segment. \item If control=3 is the only case that occurs in the segment then $y$ decreases. \end{enumerate}
+In all later cases we can assume that control is never 1 in the segment. \item If control=2 ever occurs in the segment then $x_i>x_j$.
+Since control=1 never occurs and control=3 does not make $x$ increase, $x$ decreases, and we are done.
+In all later cases we can assume that control is never 1 or 2 in the segment. \item If control=3 is the only case that occurs in the segment then $y_i>y_j$. \end{enumerate}

-We show Program~\prwftwo terminates.
-Assume, by way of contradiction, that there is an infinite computation.
-Let this computation be

-Since in every \compseg one of $w,x,y$ decrease we have that, for all $i<j$, either $\w_i>\w_j$ or $\x_i>\x_j$ or $\y_i>\y_j$.
+Since in for each finite \compseg one of $w,x,y$ decreases we have that, for all $i<j$, either $\w_i>\w_j$ or $\x_i>\x_j$ or $\y_i>\y_j$.
 We use this to create a coloring of the edges of $K_\nat$.
 Our colors are $W,X,Y$.
 In the coloring below each case assumes that the cases above it did not occur.

 By Ramsey's Theorem there is an infinite set

 such that